git-davi/Java_OGNL_Deserealization_Reverse_Shell/README.md

-# Java/OGNL Deserealization Reverse Shell Payload Generator
+# Java/OGNL Deserialization Reverse Shell Payload Generator
 *This mini tool is for educational and research purpose only.*
 *I am not responsible for any improper use.*

-The goal is to provide a different way to launch a reverse shell leveraging unsecure payload deserealization.
+The goal is to provide a different way to launch a reverse shell leveraging unsecure payload deserialization.
-You need to identify the payload for the deserealization library from the [ysoserial page](https://github.com/frohoff/ysoserial#usage).
+You need to identify the payload for the deserialization library from the [ysoserial page](https://github.com/frohoff/ysoserial#usage).

 Once done that you can launch simply the script :